cs31415/cs31415.github.io/writings/nyc-diary.md

 Breakfast at 7 in eating area downstairs.
 Bagel, muffin, coffee, cereal – the usual suspects.

 5 minute walk to subway station on 50th st. We buy a Metro card and load 30 dollars on it at the kiosk.
-Then take the 1 downtown train to South Ferry enroute to Battery Park for the ferry to Statue of Liberty.
+Then take the 1 downtown train to South Ferry en route to Battery Park for the ferry to Statue of Liberty.
 Tickets are for 1pm but we arrive early at 11:30.
 There is a serpentine queue and it takes 5 minutes to find the end of it.
 It moves quickly and by 12 we are at the security check and board the ferry shortly after.
 We head to the top deck but there is only standing room.
 We can see the Statue of Liberty in the distance.
 Its scale must be impressive to be visible from this far.

 It is a short ride and within 10 minutes the statue comes clearly into view.
 Its scale is truly massive and it looms over the Manhattan skyline like a colossus.